catalyst-cooperative/pudl/docs/pudl/id_mapping/id_mapping.md

 - In all cases, try to verify the lack of matches:
   - Verify that this FERC utility actually has plants associated with it in FERC.
-     - If it *doesn't* have plants, make a note of it, and you're good!
+     - If it *doesn't* have plants, make a note of it and add the utility respondent ID and utility name to the utilities_output tab of the mapping_eia923_ferc1 sheet, and you're good!
        - POSSIBLE FAIL: EIA has many more plants than FERC listed.
 Could be that utility names are different enough between FERC & EIA that it doesn't come up in simple keyword search, and because